weaverwhale/docs/src/pages/docs/site-overview.md

 Various tools used for reports, how data is collected, etc.

 ### Connections

 - Help integrate with all ads channels

 ### Settings pages

 - User management
 - Pods view are for agencies running multiple stores that want to see all stores at a high level
 - Also authorizes data pulling from Shopify (Everything begins from Shopify)

 ### admin.triplewhale.com

-- Dev UI
+- Developer/Backend UI
 - “Can do a lot of stuff you can’t do from UI”
-- Full Stripe control within here
+- Full Stripe control
 - Full account control
-- Used mainly by CS folks
+- Used heavily by CS folks